Simutrans: Development history

 Simutrans was originally written by Hansjörg Malthaner in 1997.
 Around 2004 he retired from development, and an international community of volunteers took over the development.
-Simutrans was developed internally as a closed source game until 2007, when the software was relicensed under the Artistic License.
+Simutrans was developed internally as a closed source game until 2007, when the software was relicensed under the Artistic License 1.0.

 Simutrans has been ported to Microsoft Windows, Linux, BeOS/Haiku, Mac OS X, and AmigaOS 4.x, which make use of several graphics libraries such as GDI (Windows only), SDL (all versions) or Allegro (BeOS only).
 It is portable to any architecture using GCC and one of the aforementioned libraries.
-Simutrans has also multilingual support.
+Simutrans has multilingual support.

-The current stable release of Simutrans is version 123.0.1 as of January 30, 2022.
+The current stable release of Simutrans is version 124.3 as of January 11, 2025.
 There is a popular branch of the code called Simutrans-Extended, which aims to extend the basic game.
-Simutrans-Extended was formerly called Simutrans-Experimental, but changed its name to Simutrans-Extended on February 13, 2017 to make clear that it is a distinct fork of Simutrans and not a testing branch.
+Simutrans-Extended was formerly called Simutrans-Experimental, but changed its name in 2017 to make clear that it is a distinct fork of Simutrans and not a testing branch.
 Nightly builds for Simutrans and the main PakSets are also released for both standard and Extended versions.